vula-africa/coding_tests/tests/breakdown_ui/README.md

 ## You do not need to implement the components, just create the structure.

 You can do this in anyway you like.
 If you are a visual person, you could draw it out on paper or use a tool like Figma.
 If you prefer text, you could write it out in a markdown file or in notion.
 If you prefer code, you could make some files but no implementation logic is required.
+All we are looking for is the structure of the components and how they relate to each other and that you can explain your thinking clearly.

 Consider the following areas when breaking down the components: